yrpan/yrpan.github.io/index.md

 ## The Bestiary of Higher Dimensionals (2025)

 Stage of Excavation: Ancient Knowledge ⇒ Forbidden Knowledge.
-The Bestiary is one of the key sections of Y.R.
-(David) Pan's book on ancient philosophies (work in progress).
+The Bestiary is but a compendium of the multivolume original works of Y.R.
+(David) Pan's (still work in progress).

 -	<a href="https://yrpan.github.io/bestiary/">Open ❃The Bestiary❃</a>